my1396/Econ-Study/_posts/2023-08-02-Practice-Driving-Simon.md

 Things to improve on: hesitation, anticipation, judgement call.

+-   change gears: pulling out to the right; traffic light, joining dual carriageways;
+-   speed limit
+-   observations when do maneuvers

 ### Lesson 1  – June 7, 2023

 Driving evaluation.
 From Uni, went to Driving test center, then to Cowley RA, to Blackbird Leys, A4142, to A40W, back to Uni.